-"I didn’t need to do this:" Trump uses emergency declaration speech to make case against himself
+"I didn’t need to do this": Trump uses emergency declaration speech to make case against himself

 — Kyle Griffin (@kylegriffin1) February 15, 2019

 Trump’s remarks seem almost certain to appear in a lawsuit challenging his decision to use emergency powers to access the wall money that Congress has refused to provide.
-They were certainly appreciated by Omar Jadwat, the director of the American Civil Liberties Union’s Immigrants’ Rights Project.
+They were certainly appreciated by Omar Jadwat, the director of the American Civil Liberties Union’s Immigrants’ Rights Project:

 keep talking mr president